AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from ECS instances to OSS/Prerequisites.md

 # Prerequisites {#concept_uwx_4th_yfb .concept}

-This topic describes what you need to do before creating a migration job.
+This topic describes what you need to prepare before migration.

 ## ECS instances {#section_hr3_k1t_2gb .section}

-On an ECS instance, you can use the following steps to share folders:
+On an ECS instance, you can perform the following steps to share a folder:

+**Note:** You can only migrate data from an ECS instance that is located in a VPC rather than a classic network by using Data Transport.

--   Windows
+-   For instances running Windows

-    If Windows is running on the instance, proceed as follows:
+    If Windows is running on an ECS instance, you can perform the following steps to share a folder:

-    1. Place data to be migrated in a folder and share the folder.
-Follow the version-specific instructions to share a folder.
+    1. Move data to be migrated to a folder and share the folder.
+We recommend that you follow version-specific instructions to share a folder.
-    2. Modify the settings of Windows Defender Firewall and anti-virus software to enable access to port 445 of the instance \(by all IP addresses in the VPC where the instance is located\).
-Skip this step if both Windows Defender Firewall and anti-virus software are disabled.
+    2. Modify the settings of the Windows firewall and anti-virus software to enable access to port 445 of the instance by all IP addresses in the VPC where the instance is located.
+Skip this step if both the Windows firewall and anti-virus software are disabled.
-    3. Add ECS [security group rules](../../../../../intl.en-US/Security/Security groups/Add security group rules.md#) to enable access to port 445 of the instance by all IP addresses in a VPC where the instance is located.
+    3. Add ECS [security group rules](../../../../../intl.en-US/Security/Security groups/Add security group rules.md#) to enable access to port 445 of the instance from all IP addresses in the VPC where the instance is located.
--   Linux
+-   For instances running Linux

-    If Linux is running on the instance, proceed as follows:
+    If Linux is running on an ECS instance, you can perform the following steps to share a folder:

     1. Start the NFS service and share the folder to be migrated.
 For more information, see [Start the NFS service](#).
-Skip this step if the NFS service is enabled.
+Skip this step if the NFS service is started.
-    2. Modify the settings of Linux firewalls to enable access to the corresponding port of the NFS service.
-You can use the rpcinfo -p localhostcommand to view the corresponding ports to be enabled of the `portmapper`, `mountd`, and `nfs` services.
+    2. Modify the settings of the Linux firewall to enable access to the corresponding port of the NFS service.
+Use the rpcinfo -p localhost command to view the corresponding ports to be enabled of the `portmapper`, `mountd`, and `nfs` services.
 For more information, see [Firewall settings](#).
-If firewalls are not enabled, skip this step.
+If the firewall is not enabled, skip this step.
-    3. Add ECS [security group rules](../../../../../intl.en-US/Security/Security groups/Add security group rules.md#) to enable access to the corresponding port of the NFS service by all IP addresses in a VPC where the instance is located.
+    3. Add ECS [security group rules](../../../../../intl.en-US/Security/Security groups/Add security group rules.md#) to enable access to the corresponding port of the NFS service from all IP addresses in the VPC where the instance is located.

-        **Warning:** To ensure data security, disable access to the port of the NFS service by external networks.
+        **Warning:** To ensure data security, we recommend that you disable access to the port of the NFS service from external networks.

-## Alibaba Cloud Object Storage Service {#section_adi_x71_a2p .section}
+## Alibaba Cloud Object Storage Service {#section_kry_7tx_wyu .section}

 -   Create a destination bucket.